To use single sign-on (SSO) with Azure AD/Office 365, you'll need to make sure you have:

 a.
 Click App registrations.

 b.
-Click Endpoints to open Endpoints dialog box.
+Click Endpoints to open the Endpoints dialog box.

 c.
 Click the copy button to copy FEDERATION METADATA DOCUMENT URL and paste it into notepad.

 d.
-Now go to the property page of Clever and copy the Application Id using Copy button and paste it into notepad.
+Now go to the property page of Clever and copy the Application Id using the Copy button and paste it into notepad.

 e.
 Generate the Metadata URL using the following pattern:

 <FEDERATION METADATA DOCUMENT url>?appid=<application id>

-In a different web browser window, log in to your Clever dashboard as an administrator.
+In a different web browser window, log in to your Clever district dashboard as an administrator.

 From the left navigation, click Portal > SSO Settings.

 On the SSO Settings page, perform the following steps:

 c.
 Enter the Metadata URL in the Metadata URL text box.

-In this section, you enable students and teachers to use Azure single sign-on by granting access to Clever.
+In this section, you will enable students and teachers to use Azure single sign-on by granting access to Clever.

 To assign users to Clever, perform the following steps: